SebastianoF/matrix_expmv/README.md

 -------------

-The matrices of the kind dA can be classifed according to 6 types (called "tastes" to avoid confusions) according to the 2 eigenvalues of dA
+The matrices of the kind dA can be classifed according to 6 types (called "tastes" here) according to the 2 eigenvalues of dA

 Taste 1:
 real eigenvalues with the same signs, positive (unstable node).